CaribouJohn/CaribouJohn/README.md

 🤔 I’m *always* looking for help with vs-code APIs!

-📫 How to reach me jhshopping@heath.mx
+📫 How to reach me john@cariboujohn.net

 <!--